nicoviarnes/color_match/readme.md

 	Game Mechanics:
-		- The game will present a grid of colored objects (e.g., squares, circles, or tiles) on the screen.
+		DONE - The game will present a grid of colored objects (e.g., squares, circles, or tiles) on the screen.
-		- The player's task is to click or tap on pairs of adjacent objects that have the same color to make them disappear.
+		DONE - The player's task is to click or tap on pairs of adjacent objects that have the same color to make them disappear.
-		- When a pair of matching objects is clicked, they should vanish from the grid, and the remaining objects should fall down to fill the empty space.
+		DONE - When a pair of matching objects is clicked, they should vanish from the grid, and the remaining objects should fall down to fill the empty space.
 		- The game can have different levels or stages, each with a progressively larger grid or more challenging time limits.

 	Game Elements:
-		- Colored objects: Create various colored sprites or shapes to represent the objects on the grid.
+		DONE - Colored objects: Create various colored sprites or shapes to represent the objects on the grid.
 Each object should have a specific color assigned to it.
 		- Time limit: Set a countdown timer for each level to add a sense of urgency to the gameplay.
 The player must complete the level before time runs out.
 		- Score: Keep track of the player's score based on the number of matches they make.
 Display the score on the screen to provide feedback to the player.